clojure-emacs/inf-clojure/README.md

 ### Things seem broken

-Inf-clojure is intentionally quite simple and just sends commands to a repl on your behalf to provide features.
-In order to do this inf-clojure largely needs to know the repl type so it can format the correct calls.
-Most end up in `(lumo.repl/doc [symbol])` or `(cljs.repl/doc ...)` so its important that the repl type is set correctly.
-This repl type exists in the process buffer (repl) and the source buffers as a cache.
-If you have problems, run `m-x inf-clojure-set-repl-type` from the source buffer to set the repl type in both buffers.
+Inf-clojure is intentionally quite simple and just sends commands to a REPL on your behalf to provide features.
+In order to do this inf-clojure largely needs to know the REPL type so it can format the correct calls.
+Most end up in `(lumo.repl/doc [symbol])` or `(cljs.repl/doc ...)` so its important that the REPL type is set correctly.
+This REPL type exists in the process buffer (REPL) and the source buffers as a cache.
+If you have problems, run `m-x inf-clojure-set-repl-type` from the source buffer to set the REPL type in both buffers.
 To see how simple inf-clojure is, look at `inf-clojure-repl-features` to see largely how things are laid out.